×

 Care of Peanut and Texas Bluebonnet

-Care of Peanut and Texas Bluebonnet include pruning, fertilizers, watering etc. Peanut pruning is done No pruning needed and Texas Bluebonnet pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Peanut and Texas Bluebonnet include pruning, fertilizers, watering etc. Peanut pruning is done and Texas Bluebonnet pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Peanut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Texas Bluebonnet needs Lots of watering and in winter, it needs Average Water.